11 best yoga mats 2024: Tested by yoga instructors and fitness experts

-The best yoga mats are essential to help make the most out of your yoga classes, and if there's anything we wish we had known as yoga beginners, it's that your yoga mat matters.
+The best yoga mats are essential to help make the most out of your yoga classes, and if there's anything we wish we had known as yoga beginners, it's that your yoga mat really does matter.

-With that in mind, we tried and tested the most popular brands to help you decide which yoga mat is best for you.
-These yoga mats have been living with us for months, allowing us to frequent local yoga studios or practice from home and get to grips (quite literally) with each one.
+We tried and tested the most popular brands to help you decide which yoga mat is best for you.
+These yoga mats have been living with us for months, if not years, allowing us to frequent local yoga studios or practice from home and get to grips (quite literally) with each one over time.
+For that reason, we know how these mats fare over time and with constant use.

 Best yoga mats you can buy 2024